riot glass logo

 2. Clearly Mark and Advertise the Exits

-If you haven’t done this already, put up clear signs above emergency exits and indicating any evacuation routes.
-Make a point of letting your congregation members know where all the exits are, either by addressing it during a service or handing out leaflets that include a map of the facility with the exits marked.
+Make a point of letting your congregation members know where all the exits are, either by addressing it during a service or handing out informational leaflets that include a map of the facility with the exits marked.
 Remember to let any newcomers to your religious facility know about the exits as well.
-Ensure that these doors always remain unlocked on the inside so that people can get out quickly if it’s necessary.

 4. Monitor Doors and Parking Lots

 Assign volunteers and team members to keep an eye on all entry points to your religious facility, as well as patrol parking lots.
 Have them be on the lookout for suspicious individuals who might pose a threat to your mosque, synagogue, temple, or church.
-If you have the budget for it, consider hiring professional security personnel, who may be armed, to perform these tasks for you.
-These individuals will be the first line of defense and can save lives by spotting a threat before it’s too late.

 5. Use Walkie Talkies for Communication

-Give volunteers and team members walkie talkies and designate a channel to communicate on.
-This is a much quicker way to relay information throughout your religious facility than relying on cell phones.
 In the event of an armed intruder on the premises, someone who is monitoring the outside can quickly inform the person in charge of the inside.
-That way, you can quickly react to go into lockdown or evacuate the building through a back exit to keep everyone safe.
+That way, those inside can react by going into lockdown or evacuating the building through a back exit to keep everyone safe.

 6. Assign Roles to Volunteers and Team Members

 Find out who, if anyone, in your congregation has experience in areas like medicine, law enforcement, the military, and security.
 Ask them if they are willing to take on volunteer roles to help protect your church or other religious institution.
-For example, you could have someone with law enforcement or military background be responsible for securing the facility before each service begins.
-Someone with a medical background could be in charge of first aid and medical assistance in the event of an emergency.

-7. Create an Active Threat Plan
+7. Create an Active Threat Emergency Plan

 Even if you don’t feel like it’s necessary because you can’t imagine such a thing happening in your small, close-knit community, include an active threat scenario in your religious institution’s security plan anyway.
 Hopefully, you’ll never have to use it, but it’s better to be over-prepared than underprepared.
-If you have no idea where to start, schedule a threat assessment with a security consultant to evaluate your religious facility’s current security measures, identify weak points, and receive recommendations on your security plan.

 Conclusion

-The reality is that churches, mosques, synagogues, and temples are not exempt from the threats that other types of facilities face.
-That’s why it’s of the utmost importance for any religious institute to implement security measures that include forced entry protection and plans for how to react in emergency situations, including shootings.
-Contact us today for more information about how you can protect your church or other religious center or to schedule a threat assessment.
+That’s why it’s of the utmost importance for any religious center to implement security measures that include physical access denial barriers for forced entry protection and comprehensive plans for how to react in emergency situations, including active threat scenarios.

 Related Articles